 Industry Analysis & Industry Trends

 The Cafes and Coffee Shops industry has grown dramatically over the past five years, owing much of its success to Australia's love for quality coffee.
 With the influx of European immigrants after World War II and the emergence of popular European-style cafes, a strong and vibrant coffee culture has developed across the nation.
 This love for coffee supported industry demand through the global economic downturn and has fuelled growth over the past five years.
-This upward trend is expected to grow by an annualised 5.3% over the five years through 2013-14.
+Industry revenue is expected to grow by an annualised 5.3% over the five years through 2013-14.
 This includes a forecast increase of 3.7% in 2013-14, to $4.2 billion... purchase to read more

 Industry Report - Starting a New Business Chapter